 - As mentioned before, be honest!
-Sure, the fact that your wife poured grease down the kitchen sink for the umpteenth time upsets you, but is you reaction truly warranted?
+Sure, it’s frustrating when your wife pours grease down the kitchen sink for the umpteenth time, but is your reaction really warranted?
 And yes, your husband leaves the toilet seat up all the time, but is it worth a massive argument?
-Be honest about what you are upset about using statements that begin with I. For instance, “I feel like you don’t care or “I feel like you are taking me for granted, or even “I feel so angry when you don’t listen to me.”
-Experts suggest that owning your statements and feelings will make your spouse more susceptible to actually listening to what you have to say.
+Be honest about what you’re upset about, using statements that begin with “I.” For example, “I feel like you don’t care,” or “I feel like you’re taking me for granted,” or even “I feel so angry when you don’t listen to me.”
+Experts suggest that owning your statements and feelings makes it easier for your spouse to listen to you.

 2 Responses